 Skip to main content

-• Outbound calls to that number are skipped.
+• Outbound calls to that number are skipped

-• Inbound calls from that number are still allowed (if they choose to call you).
+• Inbound calls from that number are still allowed (if they choose to call you)

-The DNC list is per environment (for example, sandbox vs production).
+The DNC list is per environment (for example, sandbox vs. production).
+Each environment has its own independent list.

 DNC List page overview